The unforeseen consequence of traumatic exposure in some professions you might not expect

 Finding purpose for career success

 As a member of the Direct Decision Institute, Inc in Worcester, Massachusetts, my colleague Dr. Leo Polizoti, the Institutes senior lead psychologist, are charged with doing pre-employment psychological screening for all officers heading to a regional police academy across New England.
 There are details about the pre-employment process at the institute website: drdecision.org.
 One question I usually ask is: “Why do you want to be a police officer?”
-As you might expect, the answers are all well rehearsed and touch on: inspiring, decorated family members who were police officers, the personal desire to help people, or a memorable encounter with a member of law enforcement early in life.
+As you might expect, the answers are all well-rehearsed and touch on inspiring, decorated family members who were police officers, the personal desire to help people, or a memorable encounter with a member of law enforcement early in life.
 There are always others too.

 A more curious inquiry might sound like this: “why would you want to be exposed to fatal car crashes, domestic violence, including intimate partner homicide, completed suicide and suicidal persons, sudden infant death, violent, intoxicated subjects, random citizen complaints, professional jealousy, long hours, and sometimes decrepit leadership?”
 I might even add: “if you want to help people why not become a nurse or high school teacher?”